 This test is a highly reliable way to diagnose strep throat because it has a sensitivity

 of 90% to 95%.
-But it's not used as commonly as the rapid antigen test because results
+But it's not used as commonly as the rapid antigen test because throat

-for the throat culture are usually not available until 24 to 48 hours later.
+culture results are often not available until 24 to 48 hours later.

 Why do I need this test?

 You may need this test if you have symptoms of strep throat, including:

 Sore throat.
 The soreness can begin suddenly and cause severe pain when you swallow.

 Fever.
 Temperatures in adults are often 101°F (38.3°C) or higher.